 - Her daughter Leia continues the tradition by spending the entire first movie in a simple but elegant white dress.
 Even when she was shooting stormtroopers and leading a prison escape.

-- Pam Bouvier wear a slinky, rhinestone blue dress - but enough to have a nice little pistol in her garter, in License To Kill.
+- Pam Bouvier wear a slinky, rhinestone blue dress - but enough to have a nice little pistol in her garter, in Licence to Kill.

 - The Green Rider series deconstructs this to double subvert it.
 After a Gentleman Thief escapes her because she couldn't fight while in a dress and corset (and renders her a laughingstock as a result), Karigan makes her swordmaster teach her how to fight in finery.